5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 12. Continue in **Chapter X.**

 #### Modifying an existing PinConfig (adding Outputs/Inputs)
-In case you already have a somewhat working Layout-ID that you want/need to modify, do the following:
+In case you already have a somewhat working Layout-ID that you want/need to modify, you can import its PinConfig into PinConfigurator for editing.
+There are 2 methods to do it:

+##### Method 1: Importing PinConfig from IO Registry
+If `AppleALC.kext` is loaded, you can import the `PinConfig` directly from the I/O Registry:

+1. Open PinConfigurator
+2. From the menubar, select "File > Impot > IO Registry"
+3. Check `codecdumpdec.svg` to find the Pin Complex Nodes you want to add to the current PinConfig and modify it as explained in the next section

+##### Method 2 Importing PinConfig from PinConfigs.kext
+If AppleALC is not loaded or you want to import a different PinConfig for your Codec, do the following:

 1. Open the `info.plist` inside the `PinConfig.kext` (in AppleALC/Resources)
 2. Use the search function to to find the Layout-ID you want to modify: